JetBrains/teamcity-documentation/topics/multinode-setup.md

 ### Clean-up

 The TeamCity clean-up task can be scheduled on any TeamCity node, but it executes on the main node only.
-In a multi-node configuration, as well as in a single node configuration, the task can run while the secondary nodes are handling their operations.
+In a multi-node configuration, as well as in a single node configuration, the task can run while secondary nodes are handling their operations.

 ### Using Plugins